facg3/Script-injections/README.md

 [Example site](http://www.techpanda.org/dashboard.php)

- This is a log in page for admin dashboard, he open the dashboard when you access the right email and password,
+ This is a log in page for admin dashboard, he open the dashboard when you access the right email and password u will log in but ,
-lets try adding any email and then add this password = yzyz OR 1 = 1 -- ] Click on Submit button You will be directed to the dashboard
+lets try adding any email like  = yzyz OR 1 = 1 -- ] Click on Submit button You will be directed to the dashboard

 SQL statement will be as follows

 SELECT * FROM users WHERE email = 'yzyzy@yzyz.yz' AND password = anything OR 1 = 1 -- ]');

 * 1=1 will be True
-its like u said tio him thats this command sql
+its like u said to him  this command sql
 Select * From users where True AND TRUE

 look at this pic